PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Wolfsbane Workshop.md

 ## Description
 - Sits across the road from a brothel > ladies are always tempting the guards
 - Two guards stand at doorway > conversation about the twins inside *"That's what the twins are for, dumbass.
-Fucking rookies."*
+Fucking rookies."* (Rook - old one facial hair | Crag - young one shivering)
 - Cannith Sergeant (Human Knave) does rounds on his posts > only one that goes in/out > wears amulet that prevents twins from causing harm

 ## Notable Locations